fagah/sejen-deduplication/README.md

 # sejen-deduplication
-Using simple machine learning techniques for Identity de-duplication
+Using this simple machine learning techniques for identity de-duplication based on biographic data.

 # Who is this resource for?
 This resource is useful to deduplicate identity based on simple biographic data such as name, gender, address and birthdate.
 The particularity of this solution is that for the deduplication to work, the fields do not need to have an exact match between entities and values can be missing.
 The solution also makes use of simple machine learning techniques for the deduplication.
 Use this resource to anyone who is looking for a simple option to deduplicate digital records such as patient or enrollment records when the data is not completely clean.